FOR MEN ONLY: Is Marriage for You?

 Not only does marriage bond two people together, but it opens up the astounding possibility for bringing other people into the world!
 In fact, God commanded Adam and Eve to do just that.

 And far beyond merely producing offspring (if God allows), the two, united in the exclusive marriage covenant, are to nurture and train their children to grow up and fulfill their own individual callings!

-And finally, the marriage vows hold the couple together as they age, caring for one another until death finally separates them.
+And finally, the couple who holds onto their marriage vows hold onto each other as they age, caring for one another until death finally separates them.

 So much depends on the power of the exclusive bond of marriage.